-First of all, I want to thank you for visiting my website.
+First of all, I want to thank you for visiting my blog and website.

 My name is Elisabeth and this is meant to be a site where you can learn more about me, the things I am passionate about and the kind of work I do.

 I will regularly be sharing reflections, news and resources on the Blog